 By Nigel Somerville, the Deputy Sheriff of AIM | Saturday 31 December 2016

 That the London market – and especially AIM – is fleecing investors on a regular basis is a given in these parts.
 Of course, most companies are run by honest individuals but the regulatory set-up is failing to bring those lacking in morals to book and investors need protection.
-It is not even the community of BBMs who need to be looked after either – consider the plight of those whose cash has ended up in institutional hands such as those of Tom Dobell of M&G and despatched to the great central bank in the sky via the fraud Quindell.
+It is not even the community of BBMs who need to be looked after either – consider the plight of those whose cash has ended up in institutional hands such as Tom Dobell of M&G and despatched to the great central bank in the sky via the fraud Quindell.

 This area of the ShareProphets.com site is for independent financial commentary.
 These blogs are provided by independent authors via a common carrier platform and do not represent the opinions of ShareProphets.com.
 ShareProphets.com does not monitor, approve, endorse or exert editorial control over these articles and does not therefore accept responsibility for or make any warranties in connection with or recommend that you or any third party rely on such information.
 The information available at ShareProphets.com is for your general information and use and is not intended to address your particular requirements.
 In particular, the information does not constitute any form of advice or recommendation by ShareProphets.com and is not intended to be relied upon by users in making (or refraining from making) any investment decisions.